cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   of the AKE part of OPAQUE.
 The type of identities and their semantics are application dependent and independent of the protocol analysis.
-This change was made to simplify client and server interfaces to the protocol by removing the need to specify an additional identity alongside public authentication keys when not needed.
+This change was made to simplify client and server interfaces to the protocol by removing the need to specify additional identities alongside their corresponding public authentication keys when not needed.
 - The protocol admits application-specific context information configured out-of-band in the AKE transcript.
 This allows domain separation between different application uses of OPAQUE.
 This is a mechanism for the AKE